Richard Grenier (newspaper columnist): Books

 Grenier wrote two novels, Yes and Back Again (1967) and The Marrakesh One-Two (1983), and a collection of essays, Capturing the Culture: Film, Art and Politics (1991).
 Capturing the Culture carried an introduction by Robert H. Bork, who praised Grenier for "exposing and then skewering the Cultural Left".

-The Marrakesh One-Two is a picaresque comic novel portraying the foibles of a Hollywood screenwriter who moonlights as a CIA agent while working in the Middle East on a movie about Muhammad.
-The book’s dustcover featured enthusiastic blurbs from then-Senator Daniel Patrick Moynihan and Love Story author Erich Segal.
+The Marrakesh One-Two is a picaresque comic novel portraying the foibles of a Hollywood screenwriter who moonlights as a CIA agent while working in the Middle East.
+Inspired by the troubled production of The Message, a film biography of Muhammad, the book has been deemed "notable for its anti-Arabism" and "its prejudice towards Islam."
+The dustcover of The Marrakesh One-Two featured enthusiastic blurbs from then-Senator Daniel Patrick Moynihan and Love Story author Erich Segal.
 Anatole Broyard reviewed the book for The New York Times, writing that, while the novel “is superior to most comic novels and/or suspense stories,” there was “something in the author's voice - the felt presence of a real style” that “leads the reader to expect a little more than he gets.”